0xPolygon/polygon-docs/docs/tools/dApp-development/common-tools/remix.md

 After deploying on Amoy without any errors, you can deploy the smart contract on the Polygon mainnet.
 Remember this costs real $ in the form of MATIC tokens.

-Similar to the steps above when you deployed to Amoy, you open your MetaMask wallet.
-Click on the network dropdown menu (set to **Ethereum Mainnet** by default) and click on the **Add Network** button.
-Make sure to have your [Alchemy API key](https://docs.alchemy.com/docs/alchemy-quickstart-guide).
+1. Open your MetaMask wallet.
+2. Click on the network dropdown menu (set to **Ethereum Mainnet** by default) and click on the **Add Network** button.
+3. Make sure to have your [Alchemy API key](https://docs.alchemy.com/docs/alchemy-quickstart-guide) to hand.

 - Open Metamask